Skip to main content

 Functions: TSA PreCheck functions in a comparable manner to CLEAR because it can help expedite the security process for airport departures.
 CLEAR also offers benefits outside of the airport, as discussed above.
 Global Entry serves a different purpose at airports and borders, although it can also expedite and ease traveler experiences.
 Global Entry helps expedite border crossings between certain countries across the globe.

-Airport availability: CLEAR has specialty lanes in approximately 50 U.S. airports.
-Global Entry services approximately 64 airports around the world with kiosks and entry lanes.
+Airport availability: CLEAR has specialty lanes in various U.S. airports.
+Global Entry services airports around the world with kiosks and entry lanes.
 There are also many Global Entry units at land and seaports across the globe.
 TSA PreCheck works in about 200 airports nationwide because it's tied to domestic U.S. travel.

 In summary